isaacjlek/isaacjlek/README.md

 - I am currently a student at the University of North Carolina at Chapel Hill majoring in Information Science and Psychology
 - I am passionate about pursuing a career as a Data Analyst, Data Scientist, or similar position
 - Outside of these pursuits I love philosophy, traveling, art, and a variety of sports
-- Skills: SQL, Excel, Tableau, Java
+- Skills: SQL, Excel, Tableau, Java, Jamovi

 *   ✉️  You can contact me at [isaacjlek@gmail.com]